Fullchee/public-notes/content/Family/Home ownership/Home Improvement/Plumbing/2025-06-12 Gas water heater not lighting up.md

 - opened it up and sanded the angled thing even more
 - White Rodgers gas water heater thermostat control still getting Error 11 (A, B, C all lit up)

+Maybe I turned off the gas valve and I need to wait 5-10 minutes before plugging in the water heater

+## 2025-07-21

 Called AO Smith (parent company of GSW) to get the part numbers
 - igniter model number: 100112084
 	- $171.83 https://applianceparts.homedepot.ca/product/inv_21352889
 	- ![[530273_aos100112084.jpg|100]]
-	- seems complicated to replace this part too (non trivial way it's embedded in the face plate)
+	- seems complicated to replace this part too (non-trivial way the wire goes through the faceplate and is sealed)
 - Complete kit: 100112061
 	- $267.11 https://applianceparts.homedepot.ca/product/inv_21352881
 	- ![[AOS100112061.jpg|200]]
 	- It's pretty old, might as well buy the whole kit in case it's not just the igniter that's broken

+## 2025-07-22: Purchase part 100112061

 - Home Depot
 	- special order, can't return